johnnylee-sde/jekyll-now/_posts/2016-11-28-Fast-numeric-string-to-int.md

 ```
 // numbers are in range 0-99 (0x0-0x63) now
-// - isolate the high number (use 0x7F since that encompasses number range)
+// - isolate high number (use 0x7F which encompasses number range)
-// - multiply by 100 to move high number into thousands & hundreds position
+// - multiply by 100 to move high number into
+//   thousands & hundreds position
-// - shift the low number over to tens and ones position and isolate
+// - shift low number over to tens and ones position
 // - add the two numbers together
 sum = ((sum & 0x0000007F0000007F) * 100) + ((sum >> 16) & 0x0000007F0000007F);
 ```